btcguide/btcguide.github.io/_pages/equipment-advanced.md

 ## Recommended Additions

+#### Tweezers
+It is very hard to remove the SD card from the Cobo Vault, and can ocassionally be challenging to do so from the Coldcard.
+A cheap pair of tweezers (the kind you might use to remove a splinter) will make this very easy.

 #### Extra MicroSD card
 So each hardware wallet has its own dedicated MicroSD card.
 This reduces the risk that malware on one hardware wallet could attempt to infect another.